brotatotes/bht-automation/bht gen 3/Matthew/Chapter 22/Matthew 22 19 bht.md

 # Matthew 22:19 Commentary Help Text

 ## BHT:
-When Jesus asks for the tribute money, He is not making a superficial request, but rather ingeniously exposing the Jews' surrender to Roman authority.
-By displaying the coin, which bears Caesar's image, Jesus reveals that they had willingly accepted the Romans' dominion through their payment of the tribute.
-This specific denarius was the common Roman coin used for this purpose, leaving the Jews without grounds to accuse Jesus of rebellion against Rome.
+The tribute money mentioned here is the denarius, the Roman coin for paying the poll-tax.
+It was the current coin of tribute, not in Jewish but in Roman money.
+The coin was stamped with Caesar's likeness, indicating the Jews' voluntary agreement to pay tribute.
+Thus, there was no need for a separate dispute, as the payment of tribute depended on the general arrangements of the government.
+The penny brought to Jesus was a sample of the Roman pence used for paying tribute.

 ## Choicest Commentary Quotes:
 ### Henry Alford: